 We are a Cayman Islands exempted company with limited liability.
 Our corporate affairs are governed by our Articles of Association and by the laws of the Cayman Islands.
 The rights of shareholders and the responsibilities of members of our board of directors may be different from the rights of shareholders and responsibilities of directors in companies governed by the laws of U.S. jurisdictions.
-In the performance of its duties, the board of directors of a solvent Cayman Islands exempted company is required to consider the company's interests, and the interests of its shareholders as a whole, which may differ from the interests of ore or more of its individual shareholders.
+In the performance of its duties, the board of directors of a solvent Cayman Islands exempted company is required to consider the company's interests, and the interests of its shareholders as a whole, which may differ from the interests of one or more of its individual shareholders.
 See "Item 10.
 Additional Information-B. Memorandum and articles of association-Principal Differences between Cayman Islands Corporate Law and U.S. Corporate Law."

-As a foreign private issuer and an "emerging growth company" (as defined in the JOBS Act), we will have different disclosure and other requirements than U.S. domestic registrants and non-emerging growth companies.
+As a foreign private issuer we will have different disclosure and other requirements than U.S. domestic registrants and non-emerging growth companies.

-As a foreign private issuer and emerging growth company, we may be subject to different disclosure and other requirements than domestic U.S. registrants and non-emerging growth companies.
+As a foreign private issuer, we may be subject to different disclosure and other requirements than domestic U.S. registrants.
 For example, as a foreign private issuer, in the United States, we are not subject to the same disclosure requirements as a domestic U.S. registrant under the Exchange Act, including the requirements to prepare and issue quarterly reports on Form 10-Q or to file current reports on Form 8-K upon the occurrence of specified significant events, the proxy rules applicable to domestic U.S. registrants under Section 14 of the Exchange Act or the insider reporting and short-swing profit rules applicable to domestic U.S. registrants under Section 16 of the Exchange Act.
 In addition, we rely on exemptions from certain U.S. rules which permit us to follow Cayman Islands legal requirements rather than certain of the requirements that are applicable to U.S. domestic registrants.